ray-project/ray/doc/source/installation.rst

      - A specific nightly build (uses a SHA from the Github ``master``).

-Each tag has `variants` that add or change functionality:
+Some tags also have `variants` that add or change functionality:

 .. list-table::
    :widths: 16 40